 - Brush the dough with beaten egg then sprinkle with granulated sugar.

-- Bake cobbler for about 45 minutes or until crust is golden.
+- Bake cobbler for about 45 minutes or until crust is golden brown and filling is thick and bubbly.
 Allow it to cool and set for at least another 45 minutes then serve.

 Nutrition